adibsxion19/Introduction/README.md

 - 👋 Hi, I’m Aadiba!
-- 👀 I’m interested in computer and data science (for social good), social impact tech.
+- 👀 I’m interested in computer and data science (for social good) and social impact tech.
 - 🌱 I’m currently learning C++ and data science methodologies.
 - 💞️ I’m looking to collaborate on social impact projects.
 - 📫 How to reach me: aadibahaque0219@gmail.com